 #14 – Create an Online Workout Group

-We have trainers and gym owners on the Exercise.com platform who use online workout groups for many different purposes, but this is a great one to consider for your fitness center.
+We have trainers and gym owners on the Exercise.com platform using online workout groups for many different purposes, but this is a great one to consider for your fitness center.

 You can create different groups with different goals.
 Here, trainer and gym owner Paul Fabritz uses his custom-branded iPhone and Android fitness apps and a custom branded web portal with online workout groups that offer vertical jump training.